gooch/sustainable_energy_without_the_hot_air/book.md

 absurd story[2fztd3].

-–*Climate change is a far greater threat to the world than international terrorism.* Sir David King, Chief Scientific Advisorto the UK government, January, 2004.
+–*Climate change is a far greater threat to the world than international terrorism.* Sir David King, Chief Scientific Advisor to the UK government, January, 2004.
 [26e8z]

-–*the glorification of travel* – an allusion to the offence of “glorification” defined in the UK’s Terrorism Act which cameinto force on 13 April, 2006. [ykhayj]
+–*the glorification of travel* – an allusion to the offence of “glorification” defined in the UK’s Terrorism Act which came into force on 13 April, 2006. [ykhayj]

-5*Figure 1.2.* This figure shows production of crude oil including lease condensate, natural gas plant liquids, and otherliquids, and refinery processing gain.
+5*Figure 1.2.* This figure shows production of crude oil including lease condensate, natural gas plant liquids, and other liquids, and refinery processing gain.
 Sources: EIA, and BP statistical review of world energy.

-6*The first practical steam engine was invented in 1698.* In fact, Hero of Alexandria described a steam engine, but giventhat Hero’s engine didn’t catch on in the following 1600 years, I deem Savery’s 1698 invention the first *practical* steamengine.
+6*The first practical steam engine was invented in 1698.* In fact, Hero of Alexandria described a steam engine, but given that Hero’s engine didn’t catch on in the following 1600 years, I deem Savery’s 1698 invention the first *practical* steam engine.

 –*Figures 1.4 and 1.7: Graph of carbon dioxide concentration.* The data are collated from Keeling and Whorf (2005)(measurements spanning 1958–2004); Neftel et al. (1994) (1734–1983); Etheridge et al. (1998) (1000–1978); Siegenthaleret al. (2005) (950–1888 AD); and Indermuhle et al. (1999) (from 11000 to 450 years before present).
-This graph, by theway, should not be confused with the “hockey stick graph”, which shows the history of global *temperatures* .
-Attentivereaders will have noticed that the climate-change argument I presented makes no mention of *historical* temperatures.*Figures 1.5–1.7: Coal production* numbers are from Jevons (1866), Malanima (2006), Netherlands Environmental As-sessment Agency (2006), National Bureau of Economic Research (2001), Hatcher (1993), Flinn and Stoker (1984), Churchet al. (1986), Supple (1987), Ashworth and Pegg (1986).
+This graph, by the way, should not be confused with the “hockey stick graph”, which shows the history of global *temperatures* .
+Attentive readers will have noticed that the climate-change argument I presented makes no mention of *historical* temperatures.*Figures 1.5–1.7: Coal production* numbers are from Jevons (1866), Malanima (2006), Netherlands Environmental Assessment Agency (2006), National Bureau of Economic Research (2001), Hatcher (1993), Flinn and Stoker (1984), Churchet al. (1986), Supple (1987), Ashworth and Pegg (1986).
 Jevons was the first “Peak Oil” author.
-In 1865, he estimatedBritain’s easily-accessible coal reserves, looked at the history of exponential growth in consumption, and predicted theend of the exponential growth and the end of the British dominance of world industry.
-“We cannot long maintain our
+In 1865, he estimated Britain’s easily-accessible coal reserves, looked at the history of exponential growth in consumption, and predicted the end of the exponential growth and the end of the British dominance of world industry.
+“We cannot long maintain our present rate of increase of consumption. ... the check to our progress must become perceptible within a century from the present time.

-present rate of increase of consumption. ... the check to our progress must become perceptible within a century fromthe present time. ... the conclusion is inevitable, that our present happy progressive condition is a thing of limitedduration.”
+... the conclusion is inevitable, that our present happy progressive condition is a thing of limited duration.”
 Jevons was right.
 Within a century British coal production indeed peaked, and there were two world wars.

 8*Dominic Lawson, a columnist from the Independent*.
 My quote is adaptedfrom Dominic Lawson’s column in the *Independent*, 8 June,